 Shoulder Flap Bag

 The most versatile styles will have an adjustable strap so they can be worn either on one shoulder or crossbody.
-I picked up this Sandro bag in Paris last fall and it’s been an excellent addition.
-It’s lightweight, has good interior organization, nice leather, and it’s currently on sale for less than $200!
-(Also offered in Black.)
+I picked up a Sandro bag in Paris last fall and it’s been an excellent addition.

 More Flap And Saddle Bags